mlf-core/lcep/docs/model.rst

 Overview
 ~~~~~~~~~~

-The hereby trained model classifies samples generated from gene expression data into cancerous or benign.
+The hereby trained model classifies samples generated from gene expression data into cancerous or healthy.

 Training and test data
 ~~~~~~~~~~~~~~~~~~~~~~~~